soatok/constant-time-js/README.md

 Hold off until v1.0.0 is tagged before you even *think* about relying on it for anything.
 APIs might break until then.
-My fursona is a [dhole](https://soatok.blog/2020/08/10/all-about-dholes-and-dhole-fursonas/), not a wolf.

 ### What's with the blue {fox, wolf}?